David Haigh

 David Lawrence Haigh is a British human rights lawyer and international crisis and media manager.

 Haigh is the former managing director of Leeds United Football Club and Chairman of Leeds United Ladies Football Club and was the first openly LGBTQ managing director of an English football club.
 He is the chief executive officer and founder of the Sport Capital Group, a financier of Leeds United Football Club.
-Haigh was convicted of fraud charges in Dubai and spent 22-months in prison, where he claims he was tortured and raped.
+Haigh was convicted of fraud charges in Dubai and spent 22 months in prison, where he claims that he was tortured and raped.
 He denies all allegations and claims he was set up.
-He is a campaigner for human rights and justice in the UAE, specifically on unfair trials, torture, Interpol and extraditions.
+He is a campaigner for human rights and justice in the UAE, specifically on unfair trials, torture, Interpol, and extraditions.

-Haigh is the founder and managing director of Haigh International Justice, a dispute resolution, crisis and media management strategic advisor.
+Haigh is the founder and managing director of Haigh International Justice, a dispute resolution, crisis, and media management strategic advisor.
 He co-founded Legal Advocacy NGO Detained International in 2018.
-Haigh is an active campaigner for anti-homophobia in sport, credited with helping pave the way for LGBT players and managers in football.
+Haigh is an active campaigner for anti-homophobia in sport.

 Education

 Haigh attended Cape Cornwall School, England.
-He then studied at University of Southampton, where he graduated with a degree in law and attended law school at the College of Law in London.
+He then studied at the University of Southampton, where he graduated with a degree in law and attended law school at the College of Law in London.

 Career

-Haigh is an international human rights lawyer, a solicitor of the Senior Court of England and Wales (non practising).
-He has practised law in the United Kingdom, the Caribbean and Dubai.
-He joined west Mayfair law firm Palmer Cowen (later Fairmays LLP) in 2001 and has worked at several international law firms including DLA Piper and US law firm Akin Gump.
+Haigh is an international human rights lawyer, a solicitor of the Senior Court of England and Wales (non-practicing).
+He has practiced law in the United Kingdom, the Caribbean, and Dubai.
+He joined West Mayfair law firm Palmer Cowen (later Fairmays LLP) in 2001 and has worked at several international law firms including DLA Piper and US law firm Akin Gump.

-Haigh was the co-founder, along with Radha Stirling, and managing partner of Stirling Haigh, an international dispute resolution, crisis management and strategic advisory firm.
+Haigh was the co-founder, along with Radha Stirling, and managing partner of Stirling Haigh, an international dispute resolution, crisis management, and strategic advisory firm.

-He co-founded Detained International, a London-based legal advocacy NGO that provides pro bono legal advocacy to victims of injustice, inequality and other human rights violations in the UAE and the wider Middle East.
+He co-founded Detained International, a London-based legal advocacy NGO that provides pro bono legal advocacy to victims of injustice, inequality, and other human rights violations in the UAE and the Middle East.

-Haigh was Chairman of Conservatives Abroad UAE and Vice Chairman of Gulf Tories and as its Vice-Chairman.
+Haigh was chairman of Conservatives Abroad UAE and vice chairman of Gulf Tories and as its vice-chairman.